Logiqx/gps-guides/sessions/20220327/README.md

 Most people already know about differences between speeds on the COROS app and the GP3S website.
 It's a mild irritation but not hugely important that the watch calculates slightly different results during the session.

 I'm most concerned about the quality of the speed data that it produces; certainly nowhere near as good as the old trusty GT-31.

+### Track Data

+You can find all of the tracks on [GitHub](https://github.com/Logiqx/gps-guides) under sessions/2022026/tracks.